John King (footballer, born 1938): Return to Tranmere Rovers

 King was appointed manager of Tranmere for a second time by Peter Johnson towards the end of the 1986–87 season, with the club fighting to avoid relegation out of the Football League.
 Safety was only guaranteed in the last game of the season with a 1–0 home win over Exeter City.
-King signed Jim Steel to act as target man for striker Ian Muir.
-The move was inspired and the team enjoyed considerable success together in the seasons to follow.
+King signed Jim Steel to act as a target man for striker Ian Muir.
+The move was inspired, and the team enjoyed considerable success in the following seasons.
 They rose to a mid-table finish in 1987–88, before winning promotion as Fourth Division runners-up in 1988–89.
 Tranmere then finished fourth in the Third Division in 1989–90, missing out on a second successive promotion after losing 2–0 to Notts County in the play-off final.
 They played at Wembley four times in two years, winning the Associate Members' Cup in 1990 with a 2–1 victory over Bristol Rovers.
 He led the "Superwhites" promotion with a 1–0 win over Bolton Wanderers in the 1991 play-off final, after Tranmere finished fifth in 1990–91.
 They also reached the Associate Members' Cup final for a second successive year, losing 3–2 to Birmingham City.

 They finished a comfortable 14th in 1991–92, before hitting fourth in 1992–93.
-This qualified them for the play-offs, however they were beaten 5–4 on aggregate by Swindon Town at the semi-final stage.
+This qualified them for the play-offs; however, they were beaten 5–4 on aggregate by Swindon Town at the semi-final stage.
 The club again narrowly missed out on promotion to the Premier League in 1993–94, losing to Leicester City in the play-off semi-finals.
 They also reached the semi-finals of the League Cup, losing to Aston Villa on penalties.

-King brought such big name signings as John Aldridge, Pat Nevin and Gary Stevens to Prenton Park, but their crowds did not increase much and the club had to sell players such as Steve Vickers and Ian Nolan to survive.
+King brought such big-name signings as John Aldridge, Pat Nevin and Gary Stevens to Prenton Park, but their crowds did not increase much.
+The club had to sell players such as Steve Vickers and Ian Nolan to survive.
 Tranmere nevertheless qualified for the play-offs for a third successive season in 1994–95, finishing fifth, before being beaten 3–1 by Reading at the play-off semi-final stage.
 In April 1996, with Rovers struggling for form in the league, chairman Frank Corfe appointed John Aldridge as player-manager, and King was "moved upstairs" to become Director of football.
 They finished the 1995–96 campaign in 13th position.